Dashboard UX & Interaction

 Irrelevant metrics: Numbers chosen because data was available, not because anyone makes decisions based on them.
 The dashboard answers questions nobody is asking.

-No path to action: The dashboard shows that something is wrong but offers no way to investigate further.
-Users see the problem, then open another tool to understand it.
+No path to action: A red number with no drill-down.
+Users see the problem, then open another tool to investigate it.
+The dashboard surfaces a question it cannot answer.

-Slow load times: If the dashboard takes longer to load than the question takes to ask a colleague, the colleague wins every time.
+Slow load times: If the dashboard takes longer to load than the question takes to ask a colleague, the colleague wins.
+Habits form around speed.
+A ten-second load kills the morning check before it starts.

 Designed for "the business": A single view serving executives, managers, and individual contributors satisfies none of them.
 Each role has different questions and different tolerance for detail.

-No evolution: The dashboard launched with metrics relevant six months ago.
+No evolution: The dashboard launched with metrics that were relevant six months ago.
 The business moved on.
 The dashboard did not.

 Cognitive Load and the Glanceable Zone

 Working memory has hard limits.
-Research consistently shows that people can hold roughly four items in working memory at once.
-A dashboard that displays 30 metrics does not give users 30 pieces of information.
+Nelson Cowan's research refines Miller's classic "seven plus or minus two" to roughly four items held in working memory at once.
+A dashboard that displays thirty metrics does not give users thirty pieces of information.
 It gives them noise.
-The more metrics on screen, the less any individual metric registers.
+The more items on screen, the less any individual item registers.
+This is not a matter of design preference.
+It is a constraint imposed by how the brain processes visual information.

-The glanceable zone: What can be understood without focused attention.
+The glanceable zone: What a person can understand without focused attention.
 The five-second scan that tells you whether things are fine or need investigation.
-Everything on a dashboard should support that glance.
-Metrics that require careful study belong in analysis tools or drill-down views, not on the primary screen.
+Everything on a dashboard's primary view should support that glance.
+Metrics that require careful study belong in analysis tools or drill-down views, not on the surface.

 A practical test: show the dashboard to someone unfamiliar with it for five seconds, then take it away.
 If they can tell you whether things are broadly fine or broadly concerning, the glanceable zone is working.
 If they cannot, the dashboard has a density problem, not a data problem.
-This aligns with the layout and visual hierarchy principles that govern where elements sit on the page and how the eye scans them.
+The layout and visual hierarchy principles that govern where elements sit on the page directly support this test.
+Position the most critical status indicators where the eye lands first (top-left in F-pattern layouts) and let everything else recede.

 Progressive disclosure is the most important UX pattern for dashboards.
-A well-structured KPI dashboard layers information by depth, letting users choose their level of engagement.
+It layers information by depth, letting users choose their level of engagement rather than forcing everyone through the same density.
 Most users, most of the time, need only the top layer.
-The detail is there when they want it, invisible when they do not.
+The detail exists for when they want it.
+It is invisible when they do not.

 Level 1: The Glance

-KPI cards with value, comparison, and status colour.
+KPI cards with a value, a comparison (vs target or vs last period), and a status colour.
 Green means fine, amber means watch, red means act.
 Answers: "Do I need to worry about anything?"

 Level 2: The Check

 Click a KPI to expand.
-See the trend chart, the breakdown by team or region, and the comparison against previous period.
+Trend chart showing how you got here.
+Breakdown by team, product, or region.
+Comparison to the previous period.
 Answers: "What is driving this number?"

 Level 3: The Investigation

-Each level serves a different user intent.
-The critical design principle is that Level 1 must work on its own.
+The critical design test is whether Level 1 works on its own.
 If the dashboard requires drilling down to be useful, the surface-level design has failed.
-Most users stay at Level 1 for most of their visits.
+Most users stay at Level 1 for most visits.
 They glance, confirm things are on track, and move on.
 That five-second interaction is the dashboard working as intended.
+The drill-down layers exist for the exceptions: the amber number that needs investigation, the trend that changed direction, the metric that crossed a threshold.

-The test: If you removed Levels 2 and 3 entirely, would the dashboard still be useful for the daily check?
+The Level 1 independence test: If you removed Levels 2 and 3 entirely, would the dashboard still be useful for the daily check?
 If yes, progressive disclosure is working.
 If no, Level 1 is showing the wrong information or showing it without enough context.

 Interaction Patterns That Work

-Five interaction patterns cover the vast majority of what users need from a dashboard: filters, drill-down, tooltips, bookmarkable views, and export.
-These dashboard UI design patterns share one critical principle: interaction state must be visible and persistent.
-Users should always know what filters are active, what date range they are viewing, and how to reset to the default view.
+Five interaction patterns cover the vast majority of what users need from a dashboard.
+They share one critical principle: interaction state must be visible and persistent.
+A user should always know what filters are active, what date range they are viewing, and how to reset to the default view.
+When interaction state is ambiguous, users lose confidence in every number on screen.

 Filters

 Date range, team, region, product line.
 Visible at all times, not hidden behind a menu.
-The current filter state acts as context for every metric on the page.
+The current filter state acts as context for every metric.
 Changing a filter should update all widgets simultaneously without requiring an "apply" button.
+Active filters should be displayed as chips or tags so users always know what subset of data they are viewing.

 Drill-down